 To balance over oily skin, an oil like sebaceous-balancing Hazelnut Oil is recommended.
 Excessive sebaceous production can be stimulated by dry skin cells, so the logical way to keep skin less oily is to avoid over-drying by supplementing our skin with nourishing oils.
 This eliminates our skin’s need to over-produce oils, effectively reducing excess oil production.
 Pure + simple’s Pure Skin Face Oil with Hazelnut, Orange, and Coconut Oils helps maintain oil balance in the skin as well as prevent inflammation from breakouts.

 Lastly, to pacify breakout-prone skin, look for purifying yet hydrating oils such as Coconut Oil and anti-inflammatory oils like Black Cumin Oil.
-Stay tuned for our upcoming face oil featuring this anti-bacterial superstar!

 [This is part 2 of a blog series.
 Click here to read part one.]